practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01a - object-oriented languages/Eiffel/README.md

 (With me to be additionally installed: _$ sudo apt-get install castxml libgc-dev libcurl4-openssl-dev libssl-dev_ as **missing pre-requisites**.)

 Then, I download latest zip file from: https://github.com/LibertyEiffel/Liberty, and unzipped it to a working directory.
-There I did as described in (*):
+There, I did as described in (*):

 ```
 $ cd ./Liberty-master